toddmotto/angularjs-styleguide/README.md

       .directive('dragUpload', dragUpload);
     ```

-  - Directives and Filters are the _only_ providers that we have the first letter as lowercase, this is due to strict naming conventions in Directives due to the way Angular translates `camelCase` to hyphenated, so `dragUpload` will become `<div drag-upload></div>` when used on an element.
+  - Directives and Filters are the _only_ providers that have the first letter as lowercase; this is due to strict naming conventions in Directives.
+Angular hyphenates `camelCase`, so `dragUpload` will become `<div drag-upload></div>` when used on an element.

-  - **controllerAs**: Use the `controllerAs` syntax inside Directives also
+  - **controllerAs**: Use the `controllerAs` syntax inside Directives as well

     ```javascript
     // bad